 Glasgow (2 days)

 Scotland’s biggest city, Glasgow is a magnificent city to include in your itinerary when planning a trip to England, Ireland and Scotland.
-The city is home to several art galleries and museums, which makes it a perfect destination if you are traveling the region during winter and don’t want to spend the whole day outdoors.
+The city is home to several art galleries and museums, which makes it a perfect destination if you are travelling the region during winter and don’t want to spend the whole day outdoors.
 Our recommended things to visit during 2 days are:

 - The Gallery of Modern Art